 It’s one of many studies corroborating this effect of polyphenols in allergy resolution.

-Regeneration of the epithelial lining is also a key factor for immune system sensitization and, as discussed, butyrate can help here.
+Regeneration of the epithelial lining is also a key factor for immune system sensitization and, as discussed, butyrate can help on that front.

 C-Reactive Protein (CRP), a marker of inflammation, has also been shown to go down when apple intake goes up.
 This time it seems to be the flavonoids we have to thank.